James Hildreth: First-team regular

 Playing in his (and Somerset's) first County Championship match of the 2004 season, Hildreth made his debut first-class century in the first-innings against Durham, scoring 101 in an innings described by team-mate Peter Bowler as "attractive but very orthodox".
 He added 72 more runs in the second-innings.
 He passed 50 in three of the four matches he played in June, but didn't score another century in the Championship until September, when he scored 108 while sharing a third-wicket partnership of 207 with Jamie Cox against Nottinghamshire.
 He finished the season with 760 first-class runs scored at an average of just over 40.
 He fared slightly less successfully in the one-day competitions – he averaged around 30 in both List A and Twenty20 formats.
 His highest score in the Twenty20 Cup was the 66 he made against Glamorgan off 33 balls.
+The following season, Hildreth was batting with Carl Gazzard as Somerset beat a touring Australia side for only the second time ever at Taunton, and hit the winning runs as Somerset beat Lancashire in the final of the 2005 T20 Cup at the Oval.

 Later career

 In April 2008, Hildreth's contract was renewed to 2011, following his most successful season for Somerset, scoring 1147 at 52.14.
 On 18 April 2009, Hildreth hit his highest ever first-class score with 303 not out at Taunton, becoming the second Englishman (after Harold Gimblett) to score over 300 runs in an innings for Somerset and scoring the earliest triple century in an English season.
+In 2012, he scored the first T20 century by someone batting at number five.
+During the 2015 season, Hildreth scored 1,620 runs at an average of 55.86 in first-class cricket.
+He scored the winning runs as Somerset won the 2019 One-Day Cup.